Insomnia

 Short-term Insomnia

-Short-term insomnia is when the restless nights continue for two to
+Short-term insomnia is when the restless nights continue for two-three weeks.

 Chronic Insomnia